Information at the Right Time as a Deus ex Machina

 THERE WAS A MOMENT when I was in danger of having a terrible academic experience in school.
 I was failing in kindergarten.
 The educational specialists at the school weren’t able to help.

 My mother had the sense to get me tested at the world-class Boston Children’s Hospital.
-The people at the hospital put me through a battery of cognitive tests that I vaguely remember being fun.
-In the end, they said, “He is a classic dyslexic,” and handed over a 50-page report about what that meant.
+The team there put me through a battery of cognitive tests that I vaguely remember as fun.
+In the end, they said, “He is a classic dyslexic,” and handed over a 50-page report explaining what that meant.

-More importantly they gave a list of tutors they thought could be helpful.
-At the top of the list was Louise, who lived in the next town.
-She was working on her Ph.D. at Harvard.
+More importantly, they provided a list of tutors they believed could help.
+At the top was Louise, who lived in the next town and was working on her Ph.D. at Harvard.

 In Ancient Greek theatre, a crane was used to lower an actor playing a god or goddess onto the stage.
-This “god from the machine” (Deus ex Machina) device was often employed by writers to miraculously resolve seemingly hopeless situations.
+This “god from the machine” (Deus ex Machina) was a device writers often used to miraculously resolve seemingly hopeless situations.

 In a similar manner, Louise entered the stage of my life.
 Over the next few years, she taught me to read using a distinct method.
-By the 2nd grade, school was smooth sailing for me.
+By second grade, school was smooth sailing.
 I no longer needed extra time on tests or any special accommodations.
-By the 3rd grade, I was accepted into a special program for the “academically-talented”—a complete turnaround.
+By third grade, I was accepted into a program for the “academically talented”—a complete turnaround.

-It felt as if dyslexia was merely a quirky, distant uncle who had stayed with us in Massachusetts for a short while before returning to a far-off land.
+It felt as if dyslexia were merely a quirky, distant uncle who had stayed with us in Massachusetts for a short while before returning to a far-off land.

-When I applied to college, I was accepted everywhere I applied, including receiving early admission to Stanford.
+When I applied to college, I was accepted everywhere I applied including early admission to Stanford.

 What if I hadn’t had a Louise?
 What if school had been a continuous struggle?
 What if the help had come only a few years later?